IaaS For Non-Profits

 What are the main benefits of IaaS for non-profits?

-IaaS offers cost savings, scalability, and enhanced security, enabling non-profits to focus on their missions rather than IT management.
+IaaS offers scalability, cost-effectiveness, and flexibility, enabling non-profits to focus on their missions rather than IT infrastructure.

 How does IaaS compare to other cloud models?